 A fantastic thing to do in London in the rain is to watch a stand-up comedy show.
 The city is full of hidden comedy gems waiting to be discovered!

 The Top Secret Comedy Club on Drury Lane, London has hosted shows by top comedians including Russel Howard and Dane Baptiste.
-An amateur comedy night can be a great laugh, too.
+The Top Secret Comedy Club is known for its intimate setting and relaxed atmosphere.

 Book your next comedy night out here!